The Mechanic (1972 film): Plot

 The organization then gives Bishop an urgent mission, this time in Italy.
-Once again, Bishop involves Steve in the new plan, but just before they leave Bishop happens to find among Steve's belongings a file containing information about Bishop.
-This file is identical in format to the target files provided to Bishop.
-Nevertheless, Bishop allows Steve to go with him to Italy.
+Once again, Bishop involves Steve in the new plan, but just before they leave, Bishop finds a file among Steve's belongings containing information about Bishop, identical to the target files provided to Bishop.
+Nevertheless, Bishop allows Steve to accompany him to Italy.

-In Italy, Bishop and Steve approach a boat where their intended victim is supposed to be, but it is a trap and they are the real targets.
+In Italy, Bishop and Steve approach a boat where their intended victim is supposed to be, but it is a trap, and they are the real targets.
 Bishop and Steve are ambushed, but they manage to kill all their would-be assassins.

-As they're packing their luggage in their hotel room, Steve shares a celebratory bottle of wine with Bishop, having coated the latter's glass with brucine, a colorless and deadly alkaloid.
-When Bishop realizes that he has been poisoned, Steve taunts Bishop, saying "You said every man has his jelly spot.
-Yours was you just couldn't cut it alone".
-When Bishop asks Steve if it was because Bishop had killed Steve's father, Steve responds that he had not realized his father was murdered.
+As they pack their luggage in their hotel room, Steve shares a celebratory bottle of wine with Bishop, having coated the latter's glass with brucine, a colorless and deadly alkaloid.
+As Bishop slowly dies, Steve, recalling Bishop's earlier comments about everyone having a weakness, remarks that Bishop's was his inability to be alone.
 Steve goes on to reveal that he was not acting on orders to kill Bishop.
-Rather he says that he is an independent who will "Pick my own mark, hit when I want!"
+Rather, he says that he is an independent who will "Pick my own mark, hit when I want!"

 Steve returns to Bishop's home to pick up the Ford Mustang he had left there.
-When he climbs into the car, ready to start it, he finds a note affixed to the rear-view mirror, which reads: Steve, if you read this it means I didn't make it back.
+When he climbs into the car, ready to start it, he finds a note affixed to the rear-view mirror, which reads: Steve, if you read this, it means I didn't make it back.
 It also means you've broken a filament controlling a 13-second delay trigger.
 End of game.
 Bang!
 You're dead.
-As Steve frantically reaches for the door handle, he is killed when the car explodes.
+As Steve frantically reaches for the door handle, the car explodes, killing him.